Pancreas

 This procedure removes the whole pancreas together with the small intestines, gallbladder, and spleen.
 It is possible to live without the pancreas but one must depend on insulin shots and oral enzymes for a lifetime.

-Pancreatic robotic surgeon
+top robotic pancreatic surgeon

 Before surgery